icokeamy2/wp-gf-list-field-number-format/readme.txt

 * specify a range requirement - this can be a set number, e.g. 200 or a formula, e.g. column 1 + column 2
 * calculate column values uing a formula (e.g. field = column 1 + column 2)
 * compatible with <a href="https://github.com/richardW8k/RWListFieldCalculations/blob/master/RWListFieldCalculations.php">Gravity Forms List Field Calculations Add-On</a>
-* compatible with Gravity PDF
+* compatible with <a href="https://wordpress.org/plugins/gravity-forms-pdf-extended/">Gravity PDF</a>

 > See a demo of this plugin at [demo.itsupportguides.com/list-field-number-format-for-gravity-forms/](http://demo.itsupportguides.com/list-field-number-format-for-gravity-forms/ "demo website")